Accounting Schools in New York

 2. Accumulate the required hours of experience.

-The New York Office of the Professions requires prospective licensees to complete at least one calendar year of full-time experience amounting to at least 35 hours of work per week in accounting, excluding overtime.
-Candidates may also earn experience through part-time work across two years.
-Candidates qualifying under certain education programs to meet the 150-hour rule may be required to complete two years of full-time experience.
-You can find more information on these requirements at the New York Office of the Professions.
+The Board requires prospective licensees to complete at least one calendar year of full-time experience amounting to at least 35 hours of work per week in accounting, excluding overtime.
+Candidates may also earn experience through part-time work of at least 20 hours per week across two years.
+Experience must be gained under the supervision of a licensed CPA.
+Work experience may be gained working in a public accounting firm, government, private industry, or educational institution.
+The work experience can be completed working in one of the following areas: accounting, attest, compilation, consultation, financial advising, management advising, or taxation.
+You can find more information on these requirements on the Board’s website.

 3. Pass the Uniform CPA Examination.

 New York uses the National Association of State Boards of Accountancy (NASBA) to administer and score the American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam.
 Candidates who are ready to test should have a transcript submitted directly to NASBA from their educational institution, pay the exam fee, and apply through the NASBA website.
 Candidates must achieve a passing score of 75 on all four sections of the exam within an 18-month rolling period to qualify for a license.
 The exam may be taken after completing the first 120 semester hours of study, provided you have completed one course in each of the areas mentioned in step 1.
 The results of the exam do not expire; however, if the exam was taken more than 10 years ago, 40 more hours of continuing education are required for licensure.